 Hello aptitude and goodbye intimidation.
 Now that you know how to implement weekly pool maintenance all on your own, you have a less stressful, and more financially secure future ahead.
 Remember, these are just the basics—you’ll need to access a new set of skills for the larger jobs, such as opening your pool for the season.
 But you know the best part?
 You could easily do that, too.
 Once you realize how capable you are, the sky’s the limit.
 And would you look at that—it’s reflected beautifully in your pool.

 My parting advice?
 Set yourself up now for significant savings later.
-The 1.5HP Energy Star Variable Speed In-Ground Blue Cyclone Swimming Pool Pump is eligible for rebates, comes with a lifetime warranty, and pays itself off in energy saved in under two years.
+The 1.5HP Energy Star Variable Speed In-Ground Blue Torrent Swimming Pool Pump is eligible for rebates, comes with a lifetime warranty, and pays itself off in energy saved in under two years.